openandroidinstaller-dev/openandroidinstaller/docs/LOGBOOK.md

+### 05.09.2022
+- Try to do trwp scripting to wipe the samsung galaxy --> doesnt work so far
+- restore vendor setup for samsung galaxy A3

 ### 04.09.2022
 - heute install script für samsung galaxy a3 bauen :)
 - lineageos auf samsung galaxy a3 installieren funktioniert.